thycotic/prs-docs/installation/prereq/sys-req.md

 ## Domain Account Requirements

 Each domain will need a domain account to synchronize the users and reset passwords.
-See the [Appendix](..\appendix\index.md) for instructions to set up the domain account.
+See the [Appendix](../appendix/index.md) for instructions to set up the domain account.

 ## Additional Recommendations

-- Use an [SSL certificate](..\appendix\index.md#sslcertificate) for Password Reset Server.
+- Use an [SSL certificate](../appendix/index.md#ssl_certificate) for Password Reset Server.

 - Run [Microsoft Update](http://update.microsoft.com/) on your server to make sure all components are up to date.

-<sup>**1**</sup> Windows 8 and 8.1 are only supported for testing environments.
-Microsoft does not support either of these operating systems being used as a production server environment.

-<sup>**2**</sup> Both 32-bit and 64-bit editions of Windows Server are supported.
-You must install the proper version of the .NET Framework to support 64-bit.